A rapid review (or rapid evidence assessment) is a variation of a systematic review that balances time constraints with considerations in bias.

 How will you appraise the quality of selected studies?
 What tool/rubric will you use?

 Many reviews employ a system similar to that developed by the Cochrane Handbook for assessing bias in interventional studies(Section 8.5, Table 8.5a).2

 Many recent studies also analyze and suggest more efficient and reliable ways to assess the quality of quantitative, qualitative, and mixed methods studies.
 See supplemental resources.

 Critical appraisal worksheets may be useful for a small number of studies.
-Some examples of these can be found on the Oxford Centre for Evidence-Based Medicine's (CEBM) website, Duke's EBP research guide, and through the KT Clearinghouse.
+Some examples of these can be found on the Oxford Centre for Evidence-Based Medicine's (CEBM) website, and Duke's EBP research guide.
 Note whether you decide to modify these worksheets in order to save time; this may create some bias in your conclusions.